MileHacker Logo

 Healthcare Access

 • Public healthcare facilities are basic.
-For serious issues, private clinics offer better standards, though they require upfront payment.
+For serious issues, private clinics offer better standards, even though they require upfront payment.

 • Pharmacies (Apoteka) are well-stocked for common ailments and can offer advice for minor health issues.